Chow rings of stacks of prestable curves I: Chow groups and the tautological ring of Mgn

-\begin{remark} We define tautological classes on the spaces $\M_{g,n}$ and $\C_{g,n}$ by seeing these stacks as open subsets of $\M_{g,n,\one}$ and $\M_{g,n+1,\one}$ for $\A=\{\zero,\one\}$ as in Corollary \ref{Cor:modinterpretunivcurve}.
-Note that for $\M_{g,n}$ only $\A$-valued prestable graphs where all values are $\one$ can contribute (and these are in natural bijections with prestable graphs without valuation).
+From the point of view of decorated strata classes, note that for $\M_{g,n}$ only $\A$-valued prestable graphs where all values are $\one$ can contribute (and these are in natural bijections with prestable graphs without valuation).
 On the other hand, for $\C_{g,n}$ we can have vertices $v$ with value $\zero$ contributing nontrivial classes.
 This happens exactly for the graphs shown in Corollary \ref{Cor:modinterpretunivcurve}, corresponding to the universal sections of $\C_{g,n} \to \M_{g,n}$ and the loci of nodes inside $\C_{g,n}$ over boundary strata of $\M_{g,n}$. \end{remark}